 WHOAMI Command in Linux – Prints the Username

-In the Linux operating system, the “whoami” command is a simple utility that displays the username of the currently logged-in user.
+In Linux, the “whoami” command is a simple utility that displays the username of the currently logged-in user.
 It is a basic and frequently used command-line tool that provides information about the user’s identity on a Linux system.

 It is an abbreviation for “who am I”.